-By default, each device gets a network IP address by automated processes, so you don’t actually need to set up the connection or type in an address when you connect a computer, a printer, or a VoIP handset to the network.
-This automation is great, but sometimes you need to know those addresses.
-When you experience network problems, there are steps that you can take in order to investigate and solve the problem.
-Therefore, you are probably going to need to know the addresses of your equipment so that you can identify the device that is the cause of the problem.
+When you experience network problems, there are steps that you can take to investigate and solve the problem.
+Therefore, you are probably going to need to know the addresses of your equipment so that you can identify the network device that is the cause of the problem.

-In order to get a list of the IP addresses of all of the devices connected to your network.
-Follow these steps:
+In order to get a list of the IP of all of the devices connected to your entire network, follow these steps:

 - Open a terminal window to get to the command line.